cconcolato/isobmff-json-definitions/README.md

 - `isTypeKey`: String used to indicate that this field contains a value used to identify a type of sub-structures.
 - `namespace`: String identifying where the field definition comes from.
 If not set, it is assumed to be the same as the namespace of the containing Structure.

+- `deferred`: Boolean, indicates if field processing has to be done after derived structure fields
 - `condition`: Number | String.
 It is evaluated during field processing and if it returns true, the field is processed.
 - `validation`: Number | String.
 Used to determine if the parsed value is correct.